NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 another dry-run DS record.
 In case of validation errors, dry-run resolvers fallback to the real DS and restart validation.
-When testing was succesful, the same exact procedure can be followed by replacing the dry-run DS steps with real DSes.
+When testing was successful, the same exact procedure can be followed by replacing the dry-run DS steps with real DSes.

 A special key rollover case could be for the root.